qoryhanisagal/war_or_peace/Iteration01.md

 ### 2. Fix the Deck Class
 - Fixed the rank_of_card_at method by ensuring that it returns the rank of the card instead of the suit.
 - Re-ran the tests, and now the correct rank is returned, resolving the failure.

-## Turn Class

-### Test Failures in Iteration 1 `turn.rb and turn_spec.rb`
-#### 1. `turn.rb` failures
-- Main Issue:

-My initialize method is defined outside the Turn class, which is causing the end keyword to be mismatched.

-- Correcting the Code:

-	1. Move the initialize method inside the Turn class.
-	2. Make sure proper indentation for readability and correctness.